 I found Amazon the easiest of the sites to use, for designing and managing my projects, but LuLu’s option for reverting to older editions/drafts is very appealing, as is its accessibility to Hardbacks and other books sizes.
 Blurb I would not recommend at all, not even if you’re desperate for a hardback version of your book; it is so clunky a site and difficult to use, plus the additional pressures they impose upon you to buy your book within 15 days is terrible.

-If you want hardbacks, I advise you use LuLu.
-Paperbacks, you could use either Amazon or LuLu and receive great results.
+If you want hardbacks, I advise you use LuLu or Amazon.
+Paperbacks, you could use either Amazon or LuLu and receive great results too.
 If you have your own PDF cover either site works well.
 If you need to use a cover creator though, then Amazon is the way to go as it was a lot easier to use and had more options than LuLu’s.

 Amazon is by far the easiest of the sites to use, is the cheapest for print distribution costs, and has some tools for marketing.